spark-admissions-logo Free Consultation

 Choosing where to educate your children is among the most important decisions a parent has to make.
 For many families, the choice between attending a private school and a public school arises as part of this conversation.
 It’s clear that both types of schools have advantages and disadvantages, so how can you decide which option is better for you?

-The truth is that the choice to attend a private versus a public school depends more on the individual student and family than any other factor.
+The truth is that the choice to attend private schools versus public schools depends more on the individual student and family than on any other factor.
 Therefore, the most important thing you can do as you make this decision is think carefully about your child’s goals and needs, so you can best evaluate which schooling option is right for him or her.

 In the end, the best thing for your child in both the near- and long-term is finding a place where he or she will thrive both academically and socially.
 Here’s how to think about what the major differences between public and private schools mean for your family:

-One of the biggest differences between public and private schools, particularly high schools, is the size of the student body.
-In general, public schools tend to be much larger than private schools, which affects various aspects of students’ experiences.
+One of the biggest differences between public and private schools is the size of the student body, which affects various aspects of students’ experiences.
+The most significant advantage cited by private school advocates is smaller class sizes and more individualized attention.

-Academically, a more expansive student body means increased class sizes and higher student-to-faculty ratios, which some students enjoy but others find challenging.
-A larger student body can also mean more elective classes, but only if there are enough teachers to offer them.
-Public schools’ diverse student bodies also tend to mean leveled classes, which is good for some students but not others.
+Academically, larger student bodies mean increased class sizes and higher student-to-faculty ratios, which some traditional public school students enjoy but others find challenging.
+Due to the diverse student body, public schools tend to mean leveled classes, which benefits some students but not others.

-Socially, some students thrive in a large, heterogeneous environment, exploring new things and meeting new people.
-Others feel overwhelmed and lost in such settings and don’t know how to get the help they need or how to make friends.
-As you consider the choice between private and public, it’s crucial to understand which sort of student your child is.
+Socially, some students thrive in large, heterogeneous environments, exploring new things and meeting new people.
+Others feel overwhelmed and lost in such settings.
+As you consider the choice between private and public schools, it’s crucial to understand which sort of student your child is.

 Of course, when thinking about your child’s schooling, the quality of the education is probably at the top of your concerns already.
 To compare the academics at public and private schools effectively, you’ll want to examine both the big picture and the details.

-For the big picture, many private schools tout particular educational philosophies, whether it’s a unique teaching approach or a broader philosophy of education.
+For the big picture, many private schools tout particular educational philosophies, whether it’s a unique teaching approach or a broader approach to education.
 As you research, you may find a program that feels like the exact right fit for your child’s learning goals and interests.
 Or you might find that your local public school meets your academic expectations just as well.

-For the details, get into the course guides!
-Do the schools offer Advanced Placement courses or suitable replacements?
+For more details regarding each school you’re looking at, get into the course guides!
+Do the schools offer Advanced Placement or International Baccalaureate courses or suitable replacements?
 Do any offer research opportunities or chances to take classes at a local university?
 What about interesting elective courses?
 Once you have a good sense of what your child’s daily course schedule will look like, you can make a more informed decision.

 Extracurricular Activities